Skip to main content

 I am a PhD researcher in the Department of Geography at Durham University.
 My PhD research project investigates value formation in the contemporary art market in the domain of affect.
 Professor Ben Anderson and Professor Anna Secor supervise me.

-My project addresses the gap in how value is formed through affects, focusing on the Euro-Asian landscape of global contemporary art space, which occupies nearly half of the international contemporary art market, based on transaction value.
+My project addresses the gap regarding the affects surrounding the global contemporary art space and how affect contributes to the value formation of the global art market.
+My research focuses on the Euro-Asian landscape of the global contemporary art market, which accounts for nearly half of the international contemporary art market by transaction value.
 This research project engages with ethnography, auto-ethnography, and in-depth interviews to investigate the affective dimensions of value formation in the contemporary art market, taking a transdisciplinary approach between affective geographies, curatorship, and cultural economies.

 I am also engaged in teaching activities: